shaligramk/shaligramk.github.io/_posts/2024-04-02-mobile-automation-frameworks.md

 - **Flexibility:** Appium tests can be written in various programming languages, offering flexibility for teams with diverse skill sets.

+- **Code Sharing:** Android and iOS tests can share classes for helper methods and configuration setup.
+While they may have common test logic at a higher level, they might differ in implementation details at a lower level.
+For instance, copying a page object class and adjusting locators may suffice to adapt it to the other platform.

 ### Cons:

 - **Performance Overhead:** Due to its cross-platform nature and reliance on the WebDriver protocol, Appium tests may have a higher performance overhead compared to native testing frameworks like Espresso.